Objectivity - Available Virtually or in-person

 • Practise the art of detachment from our own experiences and interests, in order to consider things from a wider, more universal point of view

 • Learn strategies for making decisions that will serve us well in the long term

 Employees demonstrate objectivity by detaching and reflecting on their impulses and seeking the perspective of others.
 They can fully explain their decisions and keep an open mind about how biases can affect them.
 Objective employees may also have clear boundaries and ‘ground rules’ that help them avoid biases altogether.

 What characterises a lack of this skill?

-Employees and especially managers with a lack of objectivity have a tendency to make spontaneous and impulsive decisions based on emotions and biased perceptions.
-They might feel or express regret about previous actions or choices, or else vehemently defend decisions that have negative consequences.
-They struggle to strategically handle biases and oftentimes are even unaware of them.
+Those with a lack of objectivity tend to make spontaneous and impulsive decisions based on biased perceptions.
+They might feel regret about previous actions and choices, or else vehemently defend decisions that had negative consequences.
 Questioning their decisions may lead to defensiveness rather than fruitful discussion.

 "This has been my second class and both have been excellent!"

 "It helped me to consider the reasons behind unreasonable feelings & perceptions"